eclipse-vertx/vert.x/CONTRIBUTING.md

 * suggest the new contributor to join the [development group](https://groups.google.com/forum/#!forum/vertx-dev)
 * ask for participation on github issue discussions
 * suggest to keep in touch with on the dev group on periodic way (e.g.: weekly)
-* help finding a good mentor if one is not well versed in a specific are of the project
+* help finding a good mentor if one is not well versed in a specific area of the project
 * suggest progress reporting
 * assist with creating an Eclipse user id and ECA sign

 # Technical Conflict Process

 The Vert.x project uses a "consensus seeking" process for issues that are escalated to the [commiters group](https://github.com/orgs/vert-x3/people).
 The group tries to find a resolution that has no open objections among the members.
-If a consensus cannot be reached that has no objections then a majority wins vote is called.
+If a consensus cannot be reached that has no objections then the Project Lead should decide on which approach to take.
 It is also expected that the majority of decisions made by the group are via a consensus seeking process and that voting is only used as a last-resort.

 Resolution may involve returning the issue to committers with suggestions on how to move forward towards a consensus.
 It is not expected that a meeting of the group will resolve all issues on its agenda during that meeting and may prefer to continue the discussion happening among the committers.

 Members can be added to the group at any time.
 Any committer can nominate another committer to the group and the group uses its standard consensus seeking process to evaluate whether or not to add this new member.
 Members who do not participate consistently at the level of a majority of the other members are expected to resign.